Grasshopper Chair | House of Finn Juhl

 Finn Juhl photographed at his and Niels Vodder's stand at the Cabinetmakers' Guild Exhibition in 1938.

-Details of the Grasshopper Chair in oak (clear oil) upholstered with 'Vegetal' leather upholstery in the colour '90'.
+The Grasshopper in walnut with 'Vegetal' leather upholstery in the color '90'.

 “The Grasshopper gives you the impression of something powerful and springy.
 Just take a look at how each part plays with shape and profile – the round and the concave that gently meets in a delicate joint.”